munificent/craftinginterpreters/book/evaluating-expressions.md

 We'll have to do a little more work later when we add Lox's notions of functions, classes, and instances, but these are fine for the basic types.
 We don't need any kind of wrapper classes or indirection.
 We won't be, say, defining a LoxNumber class.
 Plain old Double works fine.
-When we want to pass a Lox object around, we can type it as Object, since that's a superclass of all of the above types.
+When we want to store a Lox object in a variable, or pass it around, we statically type it as Object, since that's a superclass of all of the above types.

 ## Evaluating Expressions